Easy Egg Muffins with Cottage Cheese (meal prep staple!)

 - Blending the cottage cheese is key for a smooth, fluffy texture

-- The water bath helps prevent rubbery egg whites
+- The water bath helps prevent rubbery eggs

 - Don’t overbake, pull them as soon as the centers are set